littlegq/somaticID/README.md

 	./somaticID.pl [OPTIONS] -o Case3 -ref genome.fa --noanno \
 		--selfmodel Case3.Tumor1.bam Case3.Tumor2.bam
 ```
-Output files for each cases will be put in seperate subdirectories, with similar name suffix as noted above.
+The output files for each cases will be put in seperate subdirectories, with similar name suffixes as noted above.